heluca/heluca.github.io/_posts/2024-10-13_Heluca Projects Blog.md

 # Welcome to the Heluca Technical Blog

 Welcome to the Heluca Technical Blog!
-This blog is dedicated to sharing insights, tutorials, and updates my from my IoT projects that include software development, 3D printing, machine learning, and Linux.
+This blog is dedicated to sharing insights, tutorials, and updates my from my projects that include software development, 3D printing, machine learning, IoT, open collaboration platforms, and Linux.

 ## About Heluca